-It is very common for me to get emails asking what a Sender meant by including certain text in their email that has been purposely changed to red.
+It is common for me to get emails asking what a sender meant by including specific text in their email that has been purposely changed to red.

-When it comes to communicating with the written word, it is safe to assume when someone changes select text to red that they are making a point.
+When it comes to communicating with the written word, it is safe to assume that when someone changes select text to red, they make a point.
 But how much of a point?

-They could have simply bolded the text or actually added emphasis.
-But they didn’t — they changed the text to red.
+They could have bolded the text or added emphasis.
+But the sender didn’t — they changed the text to red.

 Red Indicates Importance and/or Anger

-If in a an important written communication only certain words or sentences were changed to red, how would you perceive that?
-Most would assume, and correctly so, that the author is adding a robust emphasis to those particular terms or sentences.
+If the sender changed certain words or sentences to red in important written communication, how would you perceive that?
+Most would assume, and correctly so, that the author adds a robust emphasis to those particular terms or sentences.

-And, when you use red, a known aggressive color, you risk leaving that level of emphasis up to the person on the other side to decide the level of emphasis you implied.
-Plan on them adding more emphasis than you may have intended.
+And, when you use red, a known aggressive color, you risk leaving that level of emphasis up to the person on the other side to decide the level of intensity you implied.
+So plan on them, adding more emphasis than you may have intended.

-Any change to standard and customary email settings will cause recipients pause and to wonder about your intent.
-If certain words or phrases ares a different color, yes, one can assume the you meant to make a point.
-Color them red — and that is an important or aggressive point!
+Any change to standard and customary email settings will cause recipients to pause and wonder about your intent.
+For example, if certain words or phrases are a different color, yes, one can assume you meant to make a point.
+Color them red — and that is an essential or aggressive point!

 Vocabulary Over Colors

-Show those you communicate with that you have a breadth of vocabulary to communicate what you mean.
-Whether it be anger or simple emphasis instead of relying on formatting to get your message across.
+Show those you communicate with that you have a breadth of vocabulary to express what you mean, whether it be anger or simple emphasis, instead of relying on formatting to get your message across.